 Summary:

-The tectonic movement in the Ring of Fire causes earthquakes and volcanic eruptions, making it a geologically active area.
+Tectonic movement in the Ring of Fire causes earthquakes and volcanic eruptions, making it one of the most geologically active areas.

 Earthquakes are believed to be random but almost 90 percent of them are concentrated in a single forceful, unsettled area of the earth.
 This is a territory that is always changing, mounting stress, and discharging it dramatically.
 Even more intriguing and worrying, it is not silent.
 Indeed, researchers are of the opinion that its activity is not yet exhausted.